TOPLLab/topllab.github.io/warduino/reference/debug-protocol.md

 |------------------|-----------------|----------------------|
 | Hit a breakpoint | AT [address]!   | `AT 0x561f105f0afc!` |

+## Dump formats

+The WARDuino debugger provides a variety of debug messages for inspecting different aspects of the VM's state.
+These debug messages return *dumps* of information in json format.

 ## Additional Information

 WARDuino also supports out-of-place debugging through the EDWARD debugger.
 A similar overview of the debug messages for EDWARD can be found in [this reference sheet](/reference/edward/protocol).